【Background】

 【Hightlight】

-A large sunroom that serves multiple purposes such as laundry area, children's play zone, baseball training, and accommodating unexpected guests.
+A large sunroom that serves multiple purposes: laundry drying, a children's play area, a space for playing catch, and accommodating unexpected guests.

 【Project Team】